LiamPerson/Pier-Media/docs/packages/README.md

 ## [axios](https://axios-http.com/)

-Basically what fetch does but with better error handling.
+Basically what fetch does but with better error handling and types.
 We need this for use with `@tanstack/react-query`.
 All things you would think to do in fetch will be done in axios in this project.

 ## [usehooks-ts](https://usehooks-ts.com/)